Mangyongdae-guyok

-Man'gyŏngdae-guyŏk or Man'gyŏngdae District is one of the 18 guyŏk (wards) that constitute P'yŏngyang, North Korea.
+Man'gyŏngdae-guyŏk or Man'gyŏngdae District is one of the 19 guyok which constitute the city of Pyongyang, North Korea.
 It began as a village called Man'gyŏngdae-ri in South P'yŏngan Province before becoming a district of P'yŏngyang in September 1959.
 The area is surrounded by several hills, the highest one named Man'gyŏng Hill (Ten thousand views hill) because one can enjoy a bird's-eye view of the surrounding scenic landscape, and the village at its foot is called Man'gyŏngdae.
 Man'gyŏngdae was the birthplace of North Korean leader Kim Il Sung.

 Man'gyŏngdae-guyŏk extends to the west past the Sunhwa River, to Kangso-gun.
 Kwangbok Street is a residential district of high rise apartments populated by members of the DPRK media and cultural institutions.

 Administrative divisions

 Man'gyŏngdae-guyŏk is divided into 26 tong (neighbourhoods) and 2 ri (villages):